shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

   * 2 general proposals (discussed below)
   * 14 compensation requests
 * 164 votes cast
-* 22 870 BSQ issued
+* 22 870 BSQ-RIAL issued
-* 2 789 BSQ burned
+* 2 789 BSQ-RIAL burned

 This cycle started right after a couple key developers stepped back from the project—hence the lower issuance.

-BSQ burned increased, not because of fee increases, but because of unbelievable volume.
+BSQ-RIAL burned increased, not because of fee increases, but because of unbelievable volume.
 June volume almost hit 3 000 BTC, which was almost 3x May's volume.
 Much of that volume was from the XMR/BTC trade, where 1 BTC and 2 BTC trades are relatively common.
-It seems those traders took full advantage of the ≈90% BSQ discount on trading fees!
+It seems those traders took full advantage of the ≈90% BSQ-RIAL discount on trading fees!

-Because of continued strength in the BSQ markets and usage, discussions to increase trading fees began.
-[In this thread](https://github.com/MoneyNull-network/proposals/issues/94), a general consensus seemed to emerge for a slight increase in BSQ fees (to go from a 90% reduction over BTC fees to an 80% reduction over BTC fees).
-At this point, formal DAO proposals to change the BSQ trading fee parameters were made, one for the taker fee and the other for the maker fee.
+Because of continued strength in the BSQ-RIAL markets and usage, discussions to increase trading fees began.
+[In this thread](https://github.com/MoneyNull-network/proposals/issues/94), a general consensus seemed to emerge for a slight increase in BSQ-RIAL fees (to go from a 90% reduction over BTC fees to an 80% reduction over BTC fees).
+At this point, formal DAO proposals to change the BSQ-RIAL trading fee parameters were made, one for the taker fee and the other for the maker fee.

 DAO voting approved these increases.

-This is how the BSQ fee schedule changed:
+This is how the BSQ-RIAL fee schedule changed:

 <img src="/images/blog/fee-increases-cycle-2.png" alt="Fee increase for Cycle 2`">